Nonresonant bilinear forms for partially dissipative hyperbolic systems violating the Shizuta-Kawashima condition: A first model violating the Shizuta-Kawashima condition

-following exactly the procedure of Section \ref{subsec: spectral-analysis}.
-We point out that this linearized [SK] model is already in the conservative-dissipative form (see Remark \ref{rmk-CD-form}).
+where $(t, \xi)=(t, \xi) \in \mathbb{R}^+ \times \mathbb{R}^3$ and $a_u, b_u, c_u, a_v, b_v, c_v$ are constant values.
+System (\ref{K_system}) is partially dissipative and satisfies [SK] in the unknown variable $U=(u, v)$, as it can checked from the linear analysis, following exactly Section \ref{subsec: spectral-analysis}.
+This linearized [SK] model is already in the Conservative-Dissipative Form (see Remark \ref{rmk-CD-form}).
 In this section, we extend the result of \cite{BHN} in the three dimensional semilinear case, as an application of the method developed for (\ref{PK_system}).
-In the general form of system (\ref{K_system}), we are indeed able to handle any quadratic source term in $u,v$, even in the equation for $u$. \\ Starting from the linearized system in Fourier, we have
+Notice indeed that in the general theory developed in \cite{BHN}, the equation for the slow variable $u$ is conservative.
+Here we are instead able to handle a general quadratic source in the equation for $u$.
+Starting from the linearized system in Fourier variables, we have

-The method of Section \ref{subsec: spectral-analysis} applied to this system provides the following eigenvalues expansions in the low frequency regime $|\xi| \ll a$ for $a$ smalll enough:
+The method of Section \ref{subsec: spectral-analysis} applied to this system provides the following eigenvalues expansions in the low frequency regime $|\xi| \ll a$ for $a$ small enough:

 with related eigenprojectors: